huggingface/blog/big-bench-audio-release.md

 ```

 The audio files were generated using **23 synthetic voices** from top-ranked Text to Speech models in the **[Artifical Analysis Speech Arena](https://artificialanalysis.ai/text-to-speech/arena?tab=Leaderboard)**.
-Each audio generation was rigorously verified using Levenshtein distance against transcriptions, as well as manual review of edge cases.
+Each audio generation was rigorously verified using Levenshtein distance against transcriptions, and edge cases were reviewed manually.
 To find out more about how the dataset was created, check out the **[dataset card](https://huggingface.co/datasets/ArtificialAnalysis/big_bench_audio)**.

 ## Evaluating Audio Reasoning